reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 }
 ```
-Since our method has the implementation it will not be an abstract method.
 After putting the `@Value.Default` annotation we can create the logic of how will our title be generated.

 # Derived and Lazy Attributes
 ## Derived Attributes